 Apart from the inherent interest in the given problems it is our hope that these new results will be useful as starting points for reductions to give new inapproximability results.
-While the inapproximability of Max-3Lin [12] is a good starting point for problems where we are counting the number of satisfied constraints, our new problems might be good starting points when it is the worst local situation that governs the quality of a solution.
+While the inapproximability of Max-3Lin [9] is a good starting point for problems where we are counting the number of satisfied constraints, our new problems might be good starting points when it is the worst local situation that governs the quality of a solution.
 As a small step in this direction we use our result to improve the inapproximability result for hereditary discrepancy for matrices from 3/2 to any number arbitrarily close to 2.
-Our Theorem 1.2 was also used recently in [10] to show a tight factor 2 inapproximability for a certain scheduling problem on two machines.